Spanish Culture and Society Today: Pluralities and Diversities (Service Learning Course) (in English)

 8. A Unifying Struggle: La crisis económica

-Bibliography: In addition to current magazine and newspaper articles, students will be provided with selections from cultural and socio-historical texts including but not limited to:
+Bibliography: In addition to current journal and newspaper articles, students will view relevant (documentary) films and online videos, and be provided with selections from cultural and socio-historical texts.
+These include but are not limited to the following:

 Hooper, John.
 The New Spaniards.
 London: Penguin Books, 2006.